simonmichael/hledger/hledger-lib/hledger_csv.m4.md

     expenses:unknown        123.00 USD
     income:unknown         -123.00 USD
 ```
-Note we used temporary field names `cur` (and `amt`) - not `currency`,
+Note we used a temporary field name (`cur`) that is not `currency` -
-since in this case we don't want to trigger that name's special effect.
+that would trigger the prepending effect, which we don't want here.

 ## Referencing other fields